mpv-player/mpv/DOCS/man/lua.rst

 ``mp.get_property_native(name [,def])``
     Similar to ``mp.get_property``, but return the property value using the best Lua type for the property.
-Most time, this will return a string, boolean, or number.
+Most time, this will return a string, Boolean, or number.
 Some properties (for example ``chapter-list``) are returned as tables.